triwaca/Decabot/README.md

 }
 ```
 Where the codeDomino() function must contain the code.
 Commands are represented by letters, and parameters are numbers:
+* [] text between simply brackets is the Code Domino's name, and is ignored by the Decabot;
 * X4 repeats the following commands 4 times;
 * F goes forward.
 As it doesn't have a numeric parameter, the standard value is 10cm;
 * L goes left.
 As it doesn't have a numeric parameter, the standard value is 90°;